Kirstenumali/Java/README.md

 javac Welcome.java
 ```

-Tp eceute the class in J
+To eceute the class from Javac
 ``` bash
 java Welcome
 ```